The NC State Board of Elections released a report detailing 570 cases of suspected election fraud that the board has referred to prosecutors:

 Then there is the 2018 memo in which the SBE encouraged local elections boards to ignore red flags that absentee ballot fraud may be taking place.

-The recent report by the SBE is an encouraging sign that they are starting to take election fraud seriously.
-However, it is also an indication that they and prosecutors still have a ways to go to effectively combat it.
+The recent report by the SBE is an encouraging sign that it is at least somewhat concerned about fraud when they know about it.
+However, it is also an indication that they and prosecutors still have a way to go to effectively combat it.